Nate Ruess: Personal life

 From 2009 to 2013, Ruess dated fashion designer Rachel Antonoff, the sister of Fun guitarist Jack Antonoff.
 Rachel and Ruess both provided backing vocals for the song "Dakota" from the 2007 album Trampoline by Jack's band Steel Train.
 Later, Rachel sang on some Fun songs and appeared in the video for "We Are Young".
 Rachel and Ruess collaborated on The Ally Coalition, an activist project to raise awareness of LGBTQ issues.

 Ruess began dating English fashion designer Charlotte Ronson in March 2014.
 They had their first child, a son, in early 2017.
+They got married October 21, 2017.
 They had their second child, a daughter, in March 2019.
 They adopted their third child, another daughter, in July 2023.

 Ruess has stated that Drew and Tom, his co-hosts on ClayneCast, are his best friends.